Siddharth Verma |

 I have seen many respectable leaving, and many others of a nature like spending-the-last-30-days since it was on paper, which made me think “wish this notice period wasn’t there”.

 Accountability and Responsibility are not a function of professional circumstances, these are core attributes.
 And don’t alter across times.
 Many work-ethics are rarely rewarded, but don’t go unnoticed howsoever subtle, and probably never forgotten.
 Leaving may be one of these contexts.
-There will probably be never an award for the best exit of the year, but it is for sure rewarded in different ways down the years.
+There will probably be never an award for leaving, but it is for sure rewarded in different ways down the years.
 The gates are always open.
 You past employer may actually be already a potential future employer.
 Or generates positive references in places where your ex-colleagues join.
 That’s it.